 On a “no plans” kind of day, consider heading down to the Twickenham Historic District, where you can explore at your own pace until your legs are ready to give out.

-One of the most popular things to do in Huntsville, AL, is to roam the streets of Twickenham Historic District, filled with historic, Antebellum homes.
+One of the most popular things to do in Huntsville, AL, is to roam the streets of the Twickenham Historic District, filled with historic, Antebellum homes.
 The architecture in the neighborhood is unrivaled; it makes an excellent setting for your morning stroll.

 After taking in the sights of the Twickenham Historic District, keep the adventure going by browsing the area’s boutique shops or grabbing a delicious meal at one of its restaurants.